ElektraInitiative/libelektra/src/plugins/lineendings/README.md

 ## Introduction

 The Lineendings Plugin verifies the line endings of a file.
-If inconsistent line endings or line endings that don't match `valid` are detected the plugin yields an error.
+If inconsistent line endings or line endings that don't match `valid` are detected the plugin yields an error if it is used during `kdbSet`.
+In the case of `kdbGet`, the plugin yields a warning instead.

 ## Installation